gnu-octave/gnu-octave.github.io/pages/download.md

 * Next, download the corresponding signature file for the installation file you downloaded, for example if you intend to install `octave-10.3.0.tar.xz` then download the signature `octave-10.3.0.tar.xz.sig`.
-* Next, run thefollowing command to import a public key (this needs to be done only once).
+* Next, run the following command to import a public key (this needs to be done only once).
   ```
   gpg --keyserver hkp://keys.gnupg.net --recv-keys 5D36644B